Teacher in Charge: Ms M. Brugh.

 Students will gain knowledge, understanding and skills in the following:

-Preparing food safety and then developing strategies to address food handling issues at both personal and community levels.
+Preparing for food safety and then developing strategies to address food handling issues at both the personal and community levels.

 My Kai, your kai - discovering how food in a cultural context helps us to look at our different and similar attitudes and values in relation to food.
 What happens in my home and my community?
-What recipes are significant and how can food be used as an expression of manaakitanga and whanaungatanga?
-We will learn all of this through making different breads from different cultures and then showcasing them at our new Tawa College Bread show.
+What recipes are significant, and how can food be used as an expression of manaakitanga and whanaungatanga?
+We will learn all of this through making different breads from different cultures and then developing our own bread to represent our culture.
 We will explore and make breads such as Rewena, pani popo, a white loaf, pita bread, naan and bagels.
-Students will learn the science the bread making process.
+Students will learn the science of the bread-making process.

-We will then learn about making healthy decisions based on our culture and new recipes and knowledge that we have acquired.
-We will use information to teach others about healthy eating, we will look at policies and think about what influence we can have in our families and the community.
+We will then learn about making healthy decisions based on our culture, new recipes, and the knowledge that we have acquired.
+We will use information to teach others about healthy eating, and we will look at policies and think about what influence we can have in our families and the community.

 Term 1